cdetelder/ansible-role-wordpress/README.md

 Proposition
 -------

-Create two distincts roles : one for Debian systems, one for RedHat to avoid when conditions everywhere.
+- Create two distincts roles : one for Debian systems, one for RedHat to avoid when conditions everywhere.
 Examples :
   - wordpress-debian
   - wordpress-redhat

+- Remove database secrets

 Author Information
 ------------------

-Camille DETELDER
+Camille DETELDER - M1 DO A